Midwest health system CEO says he had virus, won't wear mask

 The email from Krabbenhoft, who is not a physician, comes as hospitals throughout the region, including in his own network, are struggling to keep up with some of the country’s worst surges of coronavirus patients.
 And it comes at a time when mask wearing remains a politicized issue in many states.

 Sanford Health, based in Sioux Falls, South Dakota, has 46 hospitals and more than 200 clinics concentrated in South Dakota, North Dakota, Minnesota and Iowa.
-It employs nearly 48,000 people.
+It employs about 50,000 people.
 The Dakotas have had the country’s worst spread rates for several weeks, with Iowa close behind, while Minnesota is catching up.

 “For me to wear a mask defies the efficacy and purpose of a mask and sends an untruthful message that I am susceptible to infection or could transmit it,” Krabbenhoft wrote in the email, obtained by The Associated Press.
 “I have no interest in using masks as a symbolic gesture. ...
 My team and I have a duty to express the truth and facts and reality and not feed the opposite.”